Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP FOUR: Evenly sprinkle the chopped pecans and halved cherries on top of the brown sugar layer.

-STEP FIVE: Spread the drained crushed pineapples over the pecan and cherry layer.
+STEP FIVE: Spread the two cans of drained crushed pineapples over the pecan and cherry layer.

 PRO TIP: